AndrewJGroves/DataSciencePortfolio/README.md

 **HousingPrice**
 Using regression to predict housing prices.
 I demonstrate tuning of hyperparameters, data cleaning, pipelines and simple stacking.
 **Titanic Survial**
-Classification project on titanic survial rate with explainations included, (half done)
+Classification project on titanic survial rate with explainations included
 **MedicalCost**
 Using regression based on HousingPrice to estimate the costs of submitted to insurance firms
 **LaptopPrice**